Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

 # Build a sample Wayland/Weston image

-For Wayland/weston, it is recommended to change the DISTRO and use `rpb-wayland` instead of `rpb`.
+For Wayland/weston, it is needed to change the DISTRO and use `rpb-wayland` instead of `rpb`.
 The main reason is that in the `rpb-wayland` distro, the support for X11 is completely removed.
-So , in a new terminal prompt, setup a new environment and make sure to use `rpb-wayland` for DISTRO, then, you can run a sample image with:
+So, in a new terminal prompt, setup a new environment and make sure to use `rpb-wayland` for DISTRO, then, you can run a sample image with:

     $ bitbake rpb-weston-image

 This image includes a few additional features, such as `systemd`, `connman` which makes it simpler to use.
-Once built, the image will be available at `tmp-eglibc/deploy/images/dragonboard-410c/rpb-weston-image-dragonboard-410c.ext4.gz`.
+Once built, the image will be available at `tmp-eglibc/deploy/images/MACHINE/rpb-weston-image-MACHINE.ext4.gz`.
 And it can be flashed into `rootfs` partition.

 If you boot this image on the board, you should get a command prompt on the HDMI monitor.
 A user called `linaro` exists (and has no password).
 Once logged in a VT, you run start weston with: